MaryiaVinogradova/Manager-Mysql/README.md

   - [Questions]

 ## Description
   As a manager I want to see all my departments, employees, roles and salaries.
-I want to manege all of this and simly modifi as neede.
+I want to manege all of this and simly modify as needed.

 ## Installation & Usage
   For installation and usagemake sure that your database is selected - to interract with it.
 For this you should open integrated terminal and type: